What Is Social Sentiment and Why Is It Important?

 Four Ways You Can Use Social Sentiment

-Evaluating Your Brand's Health: To understand customers' feelings about your brand, it's important to analyze social sentiment regularly.
-It's an important exercise that aids in your understanding of people’s feelings about your company, product, or service at that point in time.
+Evaluating Your Brand's Health: Measuring your brand's sentiment provides a snapshot of how customers feel about your company, product, or service at that point in time.
 For regular analysis, you can use an automatic sentiment analysis tool to obtain a simple overview of your brand's health without analyzing each post.
 For big launches or other major brand events, dig a little deeper to make sure your marketing efforts are received positively.

-Dealing with a Crisis: Social sentiment can clue you into signs that indicate dramatic shifts in your brand's health.
+Dealing With a Crisis: Social sentiment can indicate dramatic shifts in your brand's health.
 A spike in negative posts about your brand might indicate a developing crisis that needs to be addressed quickly.
-Your public relations department can use social sentiment tools to find the root of the problem and establish a crisis communications plan to counter the negativity.
+Your public relations department can use your brand's sentiment tools to find the root of the problem and develop a plan to counter the negativity.

-Researching the Competition: Social sentiment is a useful tool to find out how your product or brand is perceived compared to your competitors.
-Once you understand your competitors' respective sentiments, you can strategize ways to enhance the conversation about your brand or appeal more successfully to your target market.
+Researching the Competition: Doing a comparison of different brands' sentiment can show how your product or brand is perceived compared to your competitors.
+Once you understand your competitors' respective sentiments, you can strategize ways to improve the conversation about your brand or appeal more successfully to your target market.